Meet the nurse who can harm you then heal you

 "I was talking to him, reassuring him, checking for broken bones.
 He was bleeding.

 "My mind was in chaos.
-It was like 'He's bleeding, you don't have gloves'.
+It was like 'he's bleeding, you don't have gloves'.
 But I had to save his life.

 "What I did was risky.
 Ideally, I shouldn't be touching body fluids without gloves.
 I just had to improvise, took clothing, tore it and demobilised the site.